-Library materials billed to a student bursar account are no longer listed on their library record.
-Students with library materials billed to their UA Bursar account may receive a partial credit of the replacement charge if the original item is returned to the library within six months of the original billing date.
-To request a credit for returned materials or if you have questions about any library charges on your student bursar account, you can contact the library by sending us an email.
+Library materials billed to your bursar’s account are no longer listed on your library account.
+You may receive a partial credit of the replacement charge if the original item is returned to the library within six months of the original billing date.
+To request a credit for returned materials that have been billed to your bursar’s account, or for other general billing questions, contact our billing staff by sending us an email.

 Library Staff cannot negotiate, collect or waive replacement charges transferred from Faculty, Staff, Community User and Affiliate accounts to a collection agency.
 The original item may be returned to the library for a reduction to the balance owed if the item is received by the library within six months of the original billing date.
 Borrowers with accounts placed at a collection agency remain responsible for all associated billing and collection charges.
 To request a credit for returned materials or if you have questions about any library charges on your student bursar account, you can contact the library by sending us an email.

 Borrowing privileges, including remote access to our electronic databases, will be revoked when late fees reach $5.00.
 Borrowing and Interlibrary Loan privileges are suspended when recalled and Interlibrary Loan material are overdue.
 Overdue balances must be paid off in full before Library privileges will resume.

 Privilege suspension is the same for ALL types of Library user (i.e. Undergraduate, Graduate, Faculty, Community User, etc.).